 • evidence of the child’s physical, emotional and social development and health needs, drawing on relevant evidence from clinicians and other health professionals and what has been done to meet these by other agencies

-The school will follow a number of procedures to support children with SEN. These include:
+The school will follow a number of procedures to support children with SEND.
+These include:

 As well as differentiated planning and interventions programmes, teachers will also follow these practices:

 Provision will be made for children with SEND to take part in school trips and residential courses.
 The accessibility of venues and the ability for all pupils to take part in trips is carefully considered during the planning stages.
 The class teacher or SENDco will make contact with the venue being visited and the child’s needs will be identified and passed on to the venue where appropriate.
 An additional adult may accompany the child on the visit, to ensure they have the necessary support.